yaahc/rustconf/error-handling-isnt-all-about-errors.md

 let config = get_config()?;
 ```

-Notes: The try trait models fallible operations and as its currently implemented it basically just means "this type is like Result".
+Notes: The unstable try trait models fallible operations and is currently used to define how to convert a type to and from a Result.

 Indeed, Result is type that implements the Try trait, as does Option, and other some combinations thereof.

 Abstraction over error propagation

+Next slide: Next up is the error trait.

 ---